 Active And Passive Split: Best To Invest Mostly Passively

 Despite the conclusive data that investing in passive funds is better for your financial health than investing in active funds, some people will still be smitten by good marketing, a strong brand, and an attractive pedigree of the portfolio manager.
 That’s fine.
 Just know in the long-run, outperforming a benchmark is highly unlikely.

 Here is my recommended split between passive and active investing.
 The largest percentage allocation you should have towards active investing is 50%.
 The active and passive split will ultimately be up to you.

 If you still love the idea of actively run funds, know that there is a level of active involvement in deciding what goes into a particular benchmark and its weighting.
 For example, variables such as market capitalization, profitability, float and liquidity, and geographic revenue composition play a factor in determining the S&P 500 index composition.

-The main thing you can actively do is analyze your investment portfolio for excessive fees and replace those high-fee funds with low-fee funds.
+The active and passive split will always be a big debate.
+However, the main thing you can actively do is analyze your investment portfolio for excessive fees.
+Then replace those high-fee funds with low-fee funds.
 To do so, I use Personal Capital’s free Investment Analyzer tool.
 Sign up, link your investment portfolios, and have Personal Capital analyze where you could be saving.

 Below are the results of my 401(k) fees.
-I had no idea I was paying $1,748.34 a year in fees, that would grow to over $85,000 in fees in 20 years.
+I had no idea I was paying $1,748.34 a year in fees.
+Those fees would grow to over $85,000 in fees in 20 years.
 As a result, I sold old my actively run funds and replaced them with low-cost ETFs.

-Not only can you analyze your investment portfolios with Personal Capital, you can also track your net worth and also run some great simulations with your retirement funds through their Retirement Planner.
+Not only can you analyze your investment portfolios with Personal Capital, you can also track your net worth.
+You can also run some great simulations with your retirement funds through their Retirement Planner.